333 Bay St, Suite 3400, Bay Adelaide Ctr, W Twr, Toronto, ON

 Year called to bar: 1996 (ON)

-Partner, Co-Chair of Goodmans’ Technology Group.
-National and international practice focused on business and IT-based dispute resolution, including software, telecommunications, film, artificial intelligence, quantum computing, television, privacy/data protection and breach, IP, e-commerce/internet litigation, arbitration, mediation, and advice.
-Represents large multinational organizations and some of Canada’s most entrepreneurial IT companies including Oracle, NBCUniversal, SAP, Bell Media, Nortel’s monitor, Trader Corporation, Business Development Bank of Canada, and many others in proceedings before arbitrators, the Supreme Court of Canada, the courts of Ontario, Canada’s national telecommunications and broadcast regulator, and other tribunals.
-Member: International Technology Law Association (Executive Committee and former Co-Chair of the Dispute Resolutions Committee), Canadian Technology Law Association (former director), and the Toronto Computer Lawyers Group.
-Former Professor of Law (Adj.) at the University of Toronto teaching telecommunications and internet law.
-Recognized as a leading IT lawyer by Chambers, The Best Lawyers in Canada, The Canadian Legal Lexpert® Directory, Who's Who Data, and Benchmark Canada.
+Partner.
+National and international practice focused on business and IT-based dispute resolution, including software, cloud services, hardware, AI, quantum computing, telecommunications, film, television, privacy and data protection, IP, ecommerce and internet litigation, arbitration and mediation.
+Experience in data breach incidents, cybersecurity, privacy inquiries and investigations by privacy commissioners, and negotiation of privacy-related agreements.
+Represents multinational organizations and some of Canada’s most entrepreneurial IT companies including Oracle, NBCUniversal, SAP, Bell Media, Trader Corporation, BDC, and others in proceedings before arbitrators, the Supreme Court of Canada, the courts of Ontario, Canada’s national telecommunications and broadcast regulator, and other tribunals.
+Recognized by Chambers Canada and Chambers Global, The Legal 500 Canada, Lexpert, Euromoney’s Guide to The World’s Leading Information Technology Lawyers, Best Lawyers in Canada, Benchmark Canada and Who’s Who Legal.
+Member: ITLA (Exec Committee and former co-chair of the Dispute Resolutions Committee), CTLA (former director), and the Toronto Computer Lawyers Group.
+Former Professor of Law (Adj.) at the University of Toronto.
 Arbitrator and mediator with Arbitration Place and ICDR.

 Nortel Networks Corporation (Nortel Canada) is the Canadian parent company of what was one of the largest telecommunications businesses in the world.
 In early 2009, formal insolvency proceedings were commenced in Canada, the United States and England, among other places.
 Nortel’s worldwide business was liquidated through a number of Court-approved sales of its business units and a US$4.5-billion sale of its residual patents, resulting in US$7.3 billion of global sale proceeds to be allocated amongst the Nortel debtor companies in Canada, the United States and Europe.